mehulkagathara/applitools-hackathon/README.md

 ### Intructions
 #### Resolve Maven Dependencies
-Before running tests, please make sure your resolved project dependencies.
+Before running tests, please make sure you resolved project dependencies.
 After importing project to Eclipse right click on project and navigate to `Maven -> Update Project`.

 #### Project Folder Structure
 #### resources
 `application.properties` - This file is key holder to keep all driver related properties & configurations.
-Set chrome driver executable path to `webdriver.chrome.driver` properties before execution (by default set to my local path).
-If you want to execute with other browsers please change `driver.name` properties.
+Set chrome driver executable path to `webdriver.chrome.driver` properties before execution.
+If you want to execute test on another browsers please change `driver.name` properties.

 `applitools.properties` - This file contains properties for Applitools like API Key etc.